 Williams Mullen is an AmLaw 200 law firm that blends the law, government relations and economic development to help grow the business of our clients and the economy of our region across North Carolina, Virginia and Washington, D.C.
 Our attorneys and consultants strive to help connect clients to opportunities and solutions they need.
 Putting our clients’ needs first has been the foundation of our approach since the firm was founded 103 years ago.
 Visit us at www.williamsmullen.com.

-Posted on January 16, 2014, in Accountability, Beth Wood, CSC, DHHS, Division of Medical Assistance, Due process, Federal Government, Health Care Providers and Services, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Billing, Medicaid Providers, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Timely Payments and tagged Beth Wood, Class Action NCTracks, Computer Science Corporation, CSC, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems.
+Posted on January 16, 2014, in Accountability, Beth Wood, CSC, Division of Medical Assistance, Due process, Federal Government, Health Care Providers and Services, Jurisdiction, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Media, Medicaid, Medicaid Billing, Medicaid Providers, NC, NC DHHS, NCTrack Glitches, NCTracks, NCTracks Billing Issues, NCTracks Performance Audit, North Carolina, Provider Medicaid Contracts, Tax Dollars, Taxes, Taxpayers, Timely Payments and tagged Beth Wood, Class Action NCTracks, Computer Science Corporation, CSC, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid recipients, Medicaid Reimbursments, Medicaid Services, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems.
 Bookmark the permalink.
-10 Comments.
+11 Comments.